Peliha-ip/Profound-Configuration/README.md

 - VPN

 Features:
 - Sculk jaws trap anything that walks on it and damage it over time.
-Repeatedly jumping will cause the jaw to relax and let whatever was trapped in it escape.
+Repeatedly jumping will cause the jaw to relax, allowing whatever was trapped in it to escape.
-- Creepers that found their way into the Cyber dimension will turn into nerd creepers if in there for too long.
+- Creepers that found their way into the Cyber dimension will turn into nerd creepers if they're in there for too long.
 - Cyber portals are made the same way as a Nether portal, but the frame is made of iron blocks, and to activate it, place neon.
 Buckets of neon can be found in ancient cities.
 - Placing two neon sources in a certain way makes an infinite neon source, just like with water.
 However, neon only works as a fluid in the Cyber dimension since neon is only liquid when it's very cold... or in this case, digital.
 - Placing a sculk catalyst on the ancient city portal will activate the portal.
 - Sculk wings are wings that the player can equip and fly without needing fireworks.
 However, sculk wings require constant jump button mashing.
-Because flying requires more effort than people think.
+Flying requires more effort than people think.
 That's why birds eat so much relative to their body size.
 - Cybercats can be tamed with raw cyberfish.
 They scare off nerd creepers, and when near their owner, they give them the Laughing From The Cybercat effect, which is a combination of haste and speed.
-When killed, cybercats drop their chips, which can be used to revive them.
+When killed, cybercats drop chips that can be used to revive them.
 - Iron tubes can be obtained from crafting one glass block with two iron nuggets.
 Using iron tubes on neon will make neon sticks, an ingredient for neon lights.
 - Sculkium dowsers can be used to locate ores and structures.
 - Trojan horses can be used to hide iron golems or byte worms.
 - Sculk moths are hostile their whole life; they're far from nice.
 They're even bigger than most birds.
 - Sculk tape is an item that can transform any block into sculk.
-However, there's a risk because every time sculk tape is used, there's a chance that a sculk cube for each kind can appear.
+However, there's a risk: every time sculk tape is used, there's a chance a sculk cube of each kind can appear.
 - Cookies are now an essential food to have when adventuring in the Cyber dimension.
 - The VPN effect makes anything with it invisible to IP trackers.
 - Neon gates can only be entered if the player has the cookie power effect.
 Otherwise, they don't open.